Government website blames shutdown on "radical left." Ethics group calls it a "blatant violation."

 Earlier this year, President Trump fired Special Counsel Hampton Dellinger, the head of OSC, and replaced him with acting Special Counsel Jamieson Greer.
 Dellinger sued over the firing, but it was upheld by a federal appeals court.
 Since returning to office, Mr. Trump has fired more than a dozen federal inspectors general who are tasked with investigating wrongdoing at government agencies.

-The shutdown, set to take effect at 12:01 a.m.
-Wednesday, comes after the Senate failed to push through a short-term funding bill that passed the House earlier this month.
+The shutdown, which took affect at 12:01 a.m.
+Wednesday, came after the Senate failed to push through a short-term funding bill that passed the House earlier this month.

 Democrats have called for the bill to include a permanent extension of tax credits passed in 2021 for those receiving health insurance through the Affordable Care Act marketplace, as well as a rollback of Medicaid cuts that were part of Mr. Trump's "big, beautiful bill" that passed this summer.